Phyronnaz/HLSLMaterial/README.md

 * Live updates: material functions & opened material editors are refreshed when saving the hlsl file (Windows only)
 * Comment support: comments are parsed & pin tooltips are set accordingly

+## Installing from source
+Download the repo as a zip, and extract it under your project Plugins folder so you have `YourProject/Plugins/HLSLMaterial/HLSLMaterial.uplugin`

 ## How to
 * Create a new `HLSL Material Function Library` (right click Content Browser -> Material & Textures).
 This asset will be the link between your hlsl file and all the generated material functions.
 * Set the `File` on it to point to your HLSL file